laozaoer/MMGOR_old/README.md

 ## MMGOR
-A novel minorize-maximize algorithm for the generalized odds ratio Model for clustered current status data
+This package use a novel minorize-maximize algorithm to estimate parameters of generalized odds rate model with clustered current status data.

 ## Installation